-Free tutoring and video tapes are available in room M116 or in Building 2 at the Reese Center.
-Digital versions of these tutorial videos can be viewed on your personal computer at the Blackboard address given above.
+Free tutoring is available in Building 2 at the Reese Center.
 Check Blackboard often for the latest tutoring schedule and course supplements (handouts, online practice quizzes, additional notes, sample problems for practice, etc.).

 Student Conduct: You are expected to be respectful to others in the classroom.
 Please assist in maintaining a classroom environment conducive to learning.
 Any student disrupting the learning environment will be asked to leave and may be dropped from the course.